kyma-project/examples/gateway/README.md

 #### Expose a service with authentication

-There are two possible ways of exposing secured Api, either by using the default authentication settings or the custom settings.
+There are two possible ways of exposing secured Api, either using the default authentication settings or the custom settings.
 Authentication settings consist of the JWKS URI and the Issuer.

 ``` bash
 # Create Api with the default authentication settings: